hhicks13/utk-ise-couenne-starter-pack/README.md

 # utk-ise-couenne-starter-pack
-The link below is the source for this MINLP instance:
+Source link for this MINLP instance: http://www.minlplib.org/cvxnonsep_normcon20.html

-http://www.minlplib.org/cvxnonsep_normcon20.html
 ---
 Run the following command to check that couenne is properly installed